wenlimath2/wenli.github.io/_pages/about.md

   - /about.html
 ---

-I am currently an Assistant Adjunct Professor (postdoc) in Applied Mathematics at UCLA.
+I am currently an Assistant Adjunct Professor (postdoc) in Applied Mathematics at University of California, Los Angeles.
 I received my Ph.D. in Applied Mathematics at Clarkson University in May 2019.

 I am on the job market from Fall 2021.